dret/webconcepts/concepts/http-authentication-scheme/Negotiate.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-authentication-scheme/Negotiate"
 title:         "HTTP Authentication Scheme: Negotiate"
+concept-name:  HTTP Authentication Scheme
+concept-value: Negotiate
 description: "Use of Kerberos is wrapped in an HTTP auth-scheme of \"Negotiate\"."
 ---